Looking for some Sailor Moon-themed spots in Japan?

 For ticket information, check out their official website, where you can also make reservations.

 4. Popup Store and Café

-Every once in a while, Sailor Moon will get temporary pop up stores and cafés.
-While there aren’t any running as of this writing, check Mipon’s events page for updates on new Sailor Moon events!
+Every once in a while, Sailor Moon will get temporary pop-up stores and cafés.
+While there isn’t any running at the time of this writing, check Mipon’s events page for updates on new Sailor Moon events!

 5. Best Places to Find Sailor Moon Merch?